w3f/polkadot-wiki/docs/general/wallets.md

 slug: ../wallets
 ---

-Navigating the space of wallets can be overwhelming, if you are new to blockchain technology.
-In general, an account on a typical blockchain network is a public-private key pair.
+Navigating the space of wallets can be overwhelming if you are new to blockchain technology.
+Generally, a typical blockchain network account is a public-private key pair.
 Access to a private key gives full access to all the allowed transactions on that blockchain account.
-It is important to keep the private key secure.
+It is essential to keep the private key secure.

 :::tip Not your keys, not your coins!

 With **custodial wallets** (like accounts in centralized exchanges), another party controls your private keys.
 Private keys are used to access funds in your account, so you trust the exchange that your key will always be given to you whenever you need it.
-With **non-custodial wallets**, only you have access to your account's private key.
+With **non-custodial wallets**, only you can access your account's private key.

 :::